EIM31375 - Employees using own vehicles for work: examples: vehicles of different kinds used during the tax year

 Section 230 ITEPA 2003

-Employee G uses their own car for business travel.
+Employee N uses their own car for business travel.
 They also use their own cycle for short business journeys to locations close to the office.
-These are different kinds of vehicle ( EIM31240).
-G covers 9,500 miles of business travel in the car and 700 business miles on the cycle in the tax year 2003/04, receiving 38p a business mile for car journeys and 22p a mile for cycle journeys.
+These are different kinds of vehicle (EIM31240).
+N covers 9,500 business miles in the car and 700 business miles on the cycle in the tax year 2011 to 2012, receiving 38 pence a business mile for car journeys and 2 pence a mile for cycle journeys.

 Step 3: is the answer positive or negative?